storesafe/cordova-sqlcipher-adapter/README.md

 - Alpha version
   - SQLCipher `3.5.4` for Android
-  - SQLCipher `3.4.0` for iOS/Windows
+  - SQLCipher `3.4.0` for iOS/macOS/Windows
   - with OpenSSL libcrypto for Android
-  - using CommonCrypto framework for iOS
+  - using CommonCrypto framework for iOS/macOS
   - with LibTomCrypt (1.17) embedded for Windows
   - for future consideration: embed OpenSSL libcrypto for all target platforms
 - NOT supported by PhoneGap Developer App or PhoneGap Desktop App